EmoCAST: Emotional Talking Portrait via Emotive Text Description: Methodology

 \subsubsection{Emotive Audio Attention Module.}

 To generate dynamic expression motions that are more consistent with emotional audio, we propose emotive audio attention module.
-This module first aligns audio features with emotion features to derive emotion-aware audio features, which are then used to interact with facial features, thereby guiding the generation of realistic dynamic facial expressions.
+This module first aligns audio features with textual emotion features to derive emotion-aware audio features, which are then used to interact with facial features, thereby guiding the generation of realistic dynamic facial expressions.
 In detail, we first extract audio embedding using a pretrained wav2vec~\cite{schneider2019wav2vec}.
 For textual embeddings, we employ CLIP to provide emotional control information.
 Next, as shown in Fig. \ref{fig:method}, these extracted embeddings along with visual latent representation are jointly fed into the emotive audio attention module.
-To establish the relationship between expression features and audio features, the emotional text embedding $e_t$ undergoes a cross-attention operation with the audio embedding $e_a$ to obtain the emotion-aware audio feature $f_{ea}$.
-The calculation process is illustrated as follows: Subsequently, the emotion-aware audio feature $f_{ea}$ and the visual latent feature $f_{v}$ are integrated through cross-attention to capture the relationships between audio and visual components.
+To establish the relationship between textual expression features and audio features, the emotional text embedding $e_t$ undergoes a cross-attention operation with the audio embedding $e_a$ to obtain the emotion-aware audio feature $f_{ea}$.
+The calculation process is illustrated as follows:

+Subsequently, the emotion-aware audio feature $f_{ea}$ and the visual latent feature $f_{v}$ are integrated through cross-attention to capture the relationships between audio and visual components.
 Following Hallo \cite{xu2024hallo}, we implement three distinct cross-attention blocks for lips, expressions, and poses, respectively to extract corresponding features.
-The process is as follows: where $\odot$ is the Hadamard product. $M_{lip}$, $M_{exp}$, and $M_{pose}$ correspond to the lip, expression, and pose regions, respectively.
+The process is as follows:

+where $\odot$ is the Hadamard product. $M_{lip}$, $M_{exp}$, and $M_{pose}$ denote masks for the lip, expression, and pose regions, respectively.
 Finally, these features are combined using a convolutional layer and input to the subsequent module.